blazejba/gp2/README.md

-To start evolving your own programs, plug in an evaluator of your choice, by following the instructions given in the documentation, then modify one of the existing experiment configurations or write your own, and let the randomness of EC surprise you with its novel human-competitive solutions.
+To start evolving your own programs, plug in an evaluator of your choice, by following the instructions given in the documentation, then modify one of the existing experiment configurations or write your own, and let the randomness of GP surprise you with its novel human-competitive solutions.

 ## 0 Licensing
 Copyright (c) 2019 [Blazej Banaszewski]